-- File a FAFSA each year. - Be admitted to MPTC in an aid eligible program. - Please select your classes carefully.
-You must be accepted into an aid eligible program and be registered for classes according to the state-approved curriculum in order to receive financial aid.
+- File a FAFSA each year. - Must have completed admission to MPTC in an aid eligible program. - Please select your classes carefully.
+You must be accepted into an aid eligible program and have completed registration for classes according to the state-approved curriculum in order to receive financial aid.
 If you need help, contact your Academic Advisor. - Have a high school diploma or a General Education Development (GED) certificate. - Be a U.S. citizen or an eligible non-citizen. - If born male, be registered with Selective Service (this applies only to State of Wisconsin-controlled grants). - Have a valid Social Security Number. - Not be in default on a student loan.
-Review your federal loans at https://studentaid.gov - Not owe an overpayment on any federal (Title IV) aid. - Meet the Satisfactory Academic Progress (SAP) Standards as defined by the Financial Aid Office. - Not be delinquent on court-ordered child support and/or maintenance (this applies only to State of Wisconsin-controlled grants). - Certify that you will use student aid only for educational purposes. - Not be incarcerated.
-Students with criminal convictions have limited eligibility.
+Review your federal loans at https://studentaid.gov - Not owe an overpayment on any federal (Title IV) aid. - Meet the Satisfactory Academic Progress (SAP) Standards as defined by the Financial Aid Office. - Not be delinquent on court-ordered child support and/or maintenance (this applies only to State of Wisconsin-controlled grants). - Certify that you will use student aid only for educational purposes. - Students with criminal convictions may be eligible, but must work with their correctional institution and the MPTC College Navigator for further eligibility.
 Federal law requires students to inform the Financial Aid Office of their incarceration.